Safety First: A Comprehensive, Harm-Reduction-Based, Drug Intervention Curriculum

 Audience: Safety First is meant for high school students.
-This curriculum is particularly relevant for students already using, for students at-risk for using, and/or for students living in communities in which there are any level of exposure to drugs.
+This curriculum is particularly relevant for students already using, for students at-risk for using, and/or for students living in communities in where drug use is prevalent.
 The curriculum is designed to be used in classrooms or group settings.

 Safety First was developed according to the following principles:

 - Americans have been trying to prevent teenagers from drug use for more than a century.
 A variety of methods, from scare tactics to “Just Say No” techniques have been used to prevent and reduce youth drug use.